 A week that truly reflected a theme that threads throughout my entire blog, “It’s the Little Things that are the Big Things.”

 With 28 people staying in one home, you would not think that simplicity could be used as a descriptive word, yet the beauty of this family time together was just that – we were together.
 We had no agenda, no plan, no hustling to get from one place to another.
 We just enjoyed life together.
 In fact, we only only spent one day outside the house, otherwise all our meals and fun were right there together.

 We had far too many great home cooked meals.
-(I had fun organizing a bit of that, but gained a few too many pounds in the process.)
+(I had fun organizing a bit of that, like our infamous Burrito Breakfast Bar, but gained a few too many pounds in the process.)

 We had lots of snuggling times with cousins (and the girls watched Black Beauty for the first time.)

 Imagine sparklers for 28 people all going at the same time (with the kids being double fisted the majority of the evening.)
 We spent an hour together just having good ole fashioned “kid” fun, and it wasn’t even the 4th of July.

 After a full day of swimming in hot weather, it cooled off and we gathered around the bonfire outside.